kubernetes/kubernetes/docs/admin/cluster-large.md

 For directions on how to detect if addon containers are hitting resource limits, see the [Troubleshooting section of Compute Resources](../user-guide/compute-resources.md#troubleshooting).

+### Allowing minor node failure at startup

+For various reasons (see [#18969](https://github.com/kubernetes/kubernetes/issues/18969) for more details) running `kube-up.sh` with a very large `NUM_NODES` may fail due to a very small number of nodes not coming up properly.
+Currently you have two choices: restart the cluster (`kube-down.sh` and then `kube-up.sh` again), or before running `kube-up.sh` set the environment variable `ALLOWED_NOTREADY_NODES` to whatever value you feel comfortable with.
+This will allow `kube-up.sh` to succeed with fewer than `NUM_NODES` coming up.
+Depending on the reason for the failure, those additional nodes may join later or the cluster may remain at a size of `NUM_NODES - ALLOWED_NOTREADY_NODES`.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/admin/cluster-large.md?pixel)]()